-- Employees who otherwise qualify but who retire through ERI or TRS must complete their scheduled 2016-2017 contract work calendar in order to receive a stipend. - Employees who otherwise qualify but who are on approved military leave, FMLA, or Workers Compensation leave qualify. - Support employees who are classified in their primary job code as "certified" on the March 10, 2017, paycheck are not eligible for this one-time support stipend. - The stipend payment for an employee who otherwise qualifies as an eligible employee and received a regular March 10 paycheck but is deceased at the time of distribution will be paid to the employee's estate. - Employees who resign or are not returning for the 2017-2018 school year are not eligible for the 2016-2017 retention stipend. - Employees who otherwise qualify but started full-time or part-time employment between July 1, 2016, and September 30, 2016, will receive a 3.0% stipend.
-Employees who otherwise qualify but started full-time or part-time employment between October 1, 2016, and December 31, 2016, will receive a 1.50% stipend. - Employees who meet the above criteria, except who started full-time or part-time employment after January 1, 2017, do not qualify to receive the stipend. - Prior to receiving their 2016-2017 retention stipend, eligible employees will sign an employment contract obligating them to return for the 2017-2018 school year and must sign an agreement to pay back the stipend if the employee resigns prior to September 30, 2017.
-This agreement will also authorize payroll deduction of the stipend amount from any remaining paycheck(s) if resignation occurs prior to September 30, 2017.
+- Employees who otherwise qualify but who retire through ERI or TRS must complete their scheduled 2018-2019 contract work calendar in order to receive a stipend. - Support employees who are classified in their primary job code as "certified" on the March 10, 2019, paycheck are not eligible for this one-time support stipend. - The stipend payment for an employee who otherwise qualifies as an eligible employee and received a regular March 10 paycheck but is deceased at the time of distribution will be paid to the employee's estate. - Employees who resign or are not returning for the 2019-2020 school year are not eligible for the 2018-2019 retention stipend. - Employees who meet the above criteria, except who started full-time or part-time employment on or after February 15, 2019, do not qualify to receive the 2018-2019 stipend. - Prior to receiving their 2018-2019 retention stipend, eligible employees will sign an employment contract obligating them to return for the 2019-2020 school year and must sign an agreement to pay back the stipend if the employee resigns prior to September 30, 2019.
+This agreement will also authorize payroll deduction of the stipend amount from any remaining paycheck(s) if resignation occurs prior to September 30, 2019.
 Other payment methods may be arranged if there is no paycheck from which to deduct the stipend amount. - The district is not obligated to accept an employee resignation during the contract year and will only release an employee from his/her contract at the district's discretion.
-If a release from contract is granted prior to September 30, 2017, the employee will be required to pay back the retention stipend. - All eligible employees must pick up (in person), show ID, and sign for the one-time stipend at the designated payroll pickup at the Education Service Center during business hours on the following dates in July 2017: Thursday and Friday, July 6 and 7, and Monday through Thursday, July 10-27.
+If a release from contract is granted prior to September 30, 2019, the employee will be required to pay back the retention stipend. - All eligible employees must pick up (in person), show ID, and sign for the one-time stipend at the designated payroll pickup at the Education Service Center during business hours on the following dates in July 2019: Tuesday through Thursday, July 9-11, and Monday through Thursday, July 5-25.
 Stipend checks will not be mailed except for retirees.
-Any current Union Public Schools employee who has a special situation preventing him/her from picking up his/her stipend check on one of these specified July dates may request authorization for a later pickup date by submitting his/her explanation in writing to the Executive Director of Human Resources by July 28, 2017.
-If the employee does not come on the date authorized as the late pickup date by the Executive Director of Human Resources, the stipend check will be voided and the individual will have forfeited receipt of the stipend. - Any stipend checks not distributed prior to August 1, 2017, will be voided and the individual will have forfeited receipt of the stipend, other than checks for employees or retirees who have received authorization for late pickup. - Any employee wishing to file an appeal regarding receipt (or other aspect) of the stipend, must do so in writing to the Executive Director of Human Resources, and the written appeal must be received by the Executive Director of Human Resources no later than 5:00 p.m. on August 18, 2017.
+Any current Union Public Schools employee who has a special situation preventing him/her from picking up his/her stipend check on one of these specified July dates may request authorization for a later pickup date by submitting his/her explanation in writing to the Executive Director of Human Resources by July 26, 2019.
+Any stipend checks not distributed prior to August 1, 2019, will be voided and the individual will have forfeited receipt of the stipend, other than checks for active employees or retirees who have received authorization for late pickup.
+If the employee does not come by the date authorized as the late pickup date by the Executive Director of Human Resources, the stipend check will be voided and the individual will have forfeited receipt of the stipend. - Any employee wishing to file an appeal regarding receipt (or other aspect) of the stipend, must do so in writing to the Executive Director of Human Resources, and the written appeal must be received by the Executive Director of Human Resources no later than 5:00 p.m. on August 23, 2019.
 If an appeal is granted, TRS contributions may be adversely affected for reissued checks.

-The one-time stipend of 5.0% of the 2016-2017 calculated salary is calculated according to the following formula:
+The one-time stipend of 5.0% of the 2018-2019 calculated salary is calculated according to the following formula: